- BSX Insight

 Treatment depends on the severity and location of the injury.
 If you are experiencing severe pain or significant loss of function, please consult a doctor, physical therapist, or athletic trainer.
 An expert can evaluate the extent of the strain and determine how to treat it.

-This discussion will focus on a Grade I or minor grade II injury.
+This discussion will focus on Grade I or minor grade II injury.
 PRICE, which stands to Protect, Rest, Ice, Compression, and Elevation, is the initial treatment for a sprain.

 Protect.
 Overstretching is the most common error.
 Avoid overstretching in this phase.
 At most, you should only do a gentle range.